bmike2047/codewiki/README.md

     service postgresql-9.6 restart
 ```

-##### Configure wikicode and rails (as root)
+##### Configure wikicode and rails
-Download the project from this repository and extract it to a folder named codewiki.
+Download the project from this repository and extract it to a folder named codewiki.<br/>
+As root user execute the followng commands

 ```bash
     cd codewiki